vorobiovart/live-apps-shared/README.md

-This is a repo to store external dependencies for live-apps (like React, axios, styled-components).
+This is a repo to store external dependencies for live-apps (like React, axios, react-dom, etc.).

 Applications should link resources in public/index.html